The worse of two evils -- Internal vs. external security threats

 E. Eugene Schultz

 What's your greatest security threat?
 Does it come from the outside, or is it internal?
-This tip, excerpted from Windows NT/2000 Network Security,
+This tip, excerpted from Windows NT/2000 Network Security, by E. Eugene Schultz, compares the two types of threats.

 The relative susceptibility to insider- and outsider-originated attacks depends on many factors.
 Among the relevant factors are the following: